 There are a lot of little ways to improve your basic French and get fluent, even if you don’t have a lot of time.

 Getting to be bilingual is hard.
 Maybe you’re on the road too much to watch many movies, and of course you can’t watch even short videos while behind the wheel or out running.
 But you can listen to French audio files: audio books and podcasts.
 Try starting with children’s books or books you know really well.
-The audio files will probably be in a rather formal French, but it will give you a feel for the rythm of French sentences.
+The audio files will probably be in a rather formal French, but it will give you a feel for the rhythm of French sentences.
 Or this app has French audiobooks specifically designed to help you learn French and improve your French accent.

 Or you can subscribe to a podcast in French about your interests.
-There, the pronunciation will be more common and the language more informal.
+There, the French pronunciation will be more common and the language more informal.
 Or listen to French radio, for example with this app.

-Nothing you do by yourself will compare to an actual, real conversation with all its meanderings, slang, funny accents and non-sequiturs.
+Nothing you do by yourself will compare to an actual, real conversation with all its meanderings, French slang, funny accents and non-sequiturs.
 But even if you can’t speak with an actual Frenchman (or woman), you can speak.
 To yourself.

 Yes.
-At the risk of being mistaken for a crazy person, comment on all you do or are planning to do – in French.
-You can also keep a language diary help you get fluent in French, but this is different.
+At the risk of being mistaken for a crazy person, comment on all you do or are planning to do - in French.
+You can also keep a language diary help you become fluent in French, but this is different.
 It means that, instead of thinking: “I need to go to the shops today” you will be saying out loud: “Aujourd’hui, il faut que je fasse les courses.”